 This post may contain affiliate links.
 See my privacy policy for details.

-Although I did play around with the recipe a bit, substituting palm sugar instead of white, butter instead of oil, chewy whole oats and those hemp hearst/flax seed addition as well, this is still what I would consider a treat in this house.
-However thanks to the substitutions I feel a lot better feeding these to the kids!
+Although I did play around with the recipe a bit, substituting palm sugar instead of white, butter instead of oil, chewy whole oats, and hemp hearts/flax seed, this is still what I would consider a treat in this house.
+However, thanks to the substitutions, I feel a lot better about feeding these to the kids!

 Oatmeal Banana Muffins Tips and Tricks